Major Problems and Solutions in Rapier Loom Weaving

-The weft insertion time of the rapier loom--the time of weft-sending gripper and the weft-receiving gripper entering the shed- is basically fixed.
+1. How to configure the shed opening time and weft insertion time of the rapier loom?The weft insertion time of the rapier loom--the time of weft-sending gripper and the weft-receiving gripper entering the shed- is basically fixed.
 The opening time is mainly determined by the characteristics of the fabric and the clarity of the shed.
 Generally, plain weave fabrics should be configured with early shedding, conducive to weft beating, reducing the cloth fell movement, and improving the fabric's quality.
 Twill and jacquard fabrics should be configured with late shedding, which can meet the fabric's appearance and reduce the breakage rate.

-The opening time is early, the shed is clear, and the weaving defects will be less.
+2. What effect does the shed opening time have on the quality of the fabric?The opening time is early, the shed is clear, and the weaving defects will be less.
 However, when the shed opening is early, and the closing is also early, the rapier squeezes the warp more severely, and the fabric and warp at the edge are easy to loosen.
 The shed opening time is late, and the shed's clarity will be poor, which can easily cause triple-jumping defects at the edge of the fabric, but due to the late opening and the closing, the rapier has relatively less squeeze on the warp.

-The leveling time of the small heald frame of the waste edge of the rapier loom should be 25°～30° earlier than that of the plain weave, to ensure that the weft is gripped before the rapier gripper is released, instead of retracting back to the cloth fell and causing weft shrinkage.
+3. How to set the leveling time of the small heald frame for the waste selvage?The leveling time of the small heald frame of the waste edge of the rapier loom should be 25°～30° earlier than that of the plain weave, to ensure that the weft is gripped before the rapier gripper is released, instead of retracting back to the cloth fell and causing weft shrinkage.

-Shuttle looms usually start to pick the shuttle before the lower center.
+4. In the rapier loom's operation diagram, why does the rapier weft insertion time take up more degrees than the shuttle loom flying in the shed?Shuttle looms usually start to pick the shuttle before the lower center.
 When the back center, the shuttle has entered the shuttle box on the opposite side.
 The flying time of the shuttle is about 120°.
 When the rapier loom is at 62°, the gripper head enters the shed.
 It takes about 300° to retreat the weft gripper, and the rapier moves about 240° in the shed.
 As the rapier loom's speed is fast, the sending and receiving grippers move towards each other and pass by in one stroke.
 To ensure the stable delivery of the weft, the running speed must be reduced accordingly.
 Therefore, the rapier takes more time in the shuttle.

-The weft receiving gripper's grip force> the grip force of the weft sending rapier> the clamping force of the weft feeder clamping piece.
+5. In the entire rapier weft insertion process, what is the grip force's principle toward the weft yarn?The weft receiving gripper's grip force> the grip force of the weft sending rapier> the clamping force of the weft feeder clamping piece.

-The weft cutting time is too early, the depth of the weft yarn clamped by the sending gripper is not enough, and it is easy to make mistakes during delivery.
+6. What is the impact of the rapier loom's cutting time during weft insertion?The weft cutting time is too early, the depth of the weft yarn clamped by the sending gripper is not enough, and it is easy to make mistakes during delivery.
 The cutting time is too late, and the weft tail is too long, which will cause two-wefts or weave the waste yarn into the cloth fell and affect the quality.

-Ordinary guide hook--the gripper head, the gripper tape, and the lower warp sheet are prone to friction.
+7. What effect does floating guide hook and ordinary guide hook have on weaving?Ordinary guide hook--the gripper head, the gripper tape, and the lower warp sheet are prone to friction.
 The lower warp sheet and the felt pasted on the sley are easy to rub, and warp breakage will be relatively high.
 At the same time, it is also easy to cause the back of the cloth to fuzz.
 When weaving colored fabrics, the color hairiness in the horizontal direction increases, which affects the quality of the fabric and the loom's efficiency.

 Floating guide hook--also call free flight weft insertion, in which the gripper belt and the gripper head traverse overhead in the shed.
 The friction with the warp yarn will be reduced, the warp breakage will be relatively less, the cloth surface is not easy to fluff, and the horizontal color hairiness is also less.

-Separate sley must have a long static time in the back center to ensure the weft insertion's successful carryout.
+8. What effect do the separated sley and integrated sley have on weft insertion?Separate sley must have a long static time in the back center to ensure the weft insertion's successful carryout.
 Generally, conjugate cam beating-up is used, as long as the adjustment is good, there will be no impact on weft insertion.
 However, when the sley is moving, the gripper head cannot stay within the reed's swing range.
 Thus, on the rapier loom with separate sley, the reed's remaining length is limited and should be cut off once it exceeds.
 And integrated sley is simple in machinery and adopts ordinary four-bar beating-up.
 The beating-up stroke is large, the shed height is large, and the speed is relatively low, but there is no need to worry about its impact.

-To ensure stable handover of the weft, the rapier needs a long traverse time in the shed, but the shed's opening time cannot be too long because a long stationary time means that the heald frame movement time will be shortened.
+9. Why do the rapier tape and the rapier head squeeze the warp yarn during the weft insertion process?To ensure stable handover of the weft, the rapier needs a long traverse time in the shed, but the shed's opening time cannot be too long because a long stationary time means that the heald frame movement time will be shortened.
 In this way, the acceleration of the heald frame movement increases, the impact will be very strong, which is detrimental to the loom's stability.
 So when the gripper tape and the gripper head have not exited the shed, the heald frame has begun to close, and the gripper and the tape will have a severe squeeze on the closed warp.

-As the gripper head and the gripper tape squeeze the warp sheet seriously when they exit the shed, the warps on the exit side are easy to loosen.
+10. What is the reason that warp on the selvage is easy to loosen?
+What will be the impact on the weaving?
+How to prevent it?As the gripper head and the gripper tape squeeze the warp sheet seriously when they exit the shed, the warps on the exit side are easy to loosen.
 The consequences of this situation are unclear openings and increased defects on fabric.

 Preventive measures: the first measure is to increase the height of the opening appropriately; the second measure is to move the warp-stop frame forward to shorten the length of the second half of the shed; the third measure is to keep the number of ends per reed on both sides slightly less than that in the middle.
 The two sides of the finished weaver's beam will bend slightly inward so that the selvage yarn tension is somewhat larger.
 In this way, fabric slack selvage will be improved.

-The strength of the beating-up force is mainly related to the sley's weight and the acceleration of the sley's movement--the weight is large, the beating-up force is large; the movement's acceleration is large, the beating-up force is also large.
+11. What factors are related to the beating-up force of rapier looms?The strength of the beating-up force is mainly related to the sley's weight and the acceleration of the sley's movement--the weight is large, the beating-up force is large; the movement's acceleration is large, the beating-up force is also large.
 Shuttle looms mainly rely on significant weight for beating up wefts, while new rapier looms use conjugate cams to beat up wefts, which mainly rely on increasing acceleration to increase the beating-up force.

-Firstly, high-speed rapier loom adopts a separate sley to ensure that the sley has a long static time in the rear center during the weft insertion process.
+12. Why does high-speed rapier looms use a conjugate cam beating-up mechanism?Firstly, high-speed rapier loom adopts a separate sley to ensure that the sley has a long static time in the rear center during the weft insertion process.
 Secondly, the sley of the high-speed rapier loom is made of aluminum alloy, which is very light in weight.
 The reed is very narrow and has no reed cover, and the beating-up mechanism is very lightweight.
 The only way to increase the beating-up force is to design a conjugate cam beating-up mechanism to increase the acceleration.

-One reason is that there are flying fluff in the weft clamp, or the clamping force is too small.
+13. Why the rapier loom shuts down for no reason in the weft direction?
+How to correct it?One reason is that there are flying fluff in the weft clamp, or the clamping force is too small.
 The other reason is that the sensitivity of the piezoelectric ceramic sensor is too high.
 It can be corrected from cleaning the weft clamp, adjusting the clamping force, and adjusting lower the piezoelectric ceramic sensor's sensitivity.

-High warp density fabrics should adopt the fly-threading method.
+14. What method of drawing-in and denting should be used when the rapier loom produces high warp density fabrics?High warp density fabrics should adopt the fly-threading method.
 3 or 4 ends should be threaded per reed.
-For drop wire, drawing-in can adopt the technique of 184.108.40.206.220.127.116.11.18.104.22.168, which will reduce warp breakage and increase efficiency.
+For drop wire, drawing-in can adopt the technique of 22.214.171.124.126.96.36.199.188.8.131.52, which will reduce warp breakage and increase efficiency.

-After the device has adjusted the weft density, the top support screw must be tightened and tightened with a nut, otherwise, the screw is prone to loosening, and the weft density on the machine will change after loosening.
+15. If rapier loom adopts a cannon-type stepless weft density changing device, why is the weft density on the machine easy to change?After the device has adjusted the weft density, the top support screw must be tightened and tightened with a nut, otherwise, the screw is prone to loosening, and the weft density on the machine will change after loosening.

-When the rough rubber peels off, the emery roller, guide roller, and cloth surface will slip, which will cause the cloth fell position to be unstable, the weft beating-up is not tight, and the weft density on the loom will also change accordingly.
+16. What will happen if the rough rubber pasted on the emery roller and guide roller peels off?When the rough rubber peels off, the emery roller, guide roller, and cloth surface will slip, which will cause the cloth fell position to be unstable, the weft beating-up is not tight, and the weft density on the loom will also change accordingly.

 17. What are the reasons for the weft delivery error of the rapier loom?

-(1) There are flying fluff and sundries in the sending gripper weft clamp, and the weft clamp does not hold the weft effectively.
+- There are flying fluff and sundries in the sending gripper weft clamp, and the weft clamp does not hold the weft effectively.

-(2) The weft cutting time is too early, the weft pick entering the weft gripper clamp not deep enough, and the gripping force of the sending gripper is too small.
+- The weft cutting time is too early, the weft pick entering the weft gripper clamp not deep enough, and the gripping force of the sending gripper is too small.

-(3) The weft segment tension is unreasonable, and the weft gripper's clamping force is too small.
+- The weft segment tension is unreasonable, and the weft gripper's clamping force is too small.

 18. What is the reason for the waste edge yarn to be woven into the fabric?

-(1) The heald leveling time of the waste edge heald frame is too late.
+- The heald leveling time of the waste edge heald frame is too late.

-(2) The weft yarn separate from the receiving gripper too late, causing a too long waste edge.
+- The weft yarn separate from the receiving gripper too late, causing a too long waste edge.
 When the gripper enters the shed again, the waste yarn is taken into the next cloth fell.

-(3) The number of ends threading the waste edge heald frame is not enough, and the waste edge is not effectively grasped.
+- The number of ends threading the waste edge heald frame is not enough, and the waste edge is not effectively grasped.

 19. What is the reason for the temple mark on the rapier loom?